 Best Craft Cocktail Books

 If you're looking for a comprehensive, in-depth look at mixology, The New Craft of the Cocktail is the book for you.
 Featuring 500 different cocktail recipes, this tome of bar knowledge has something for everyone.
 The book covers drink histories, culture, tips, and tricks alongside beautiful photography and straightforward recipes.
 It even includes author DeGroff's favorite liquor recommendations, so you know which gin or bourbon will mix just right.
-With all the new recipes at your fingertips, you might need to pick up some more well liquor to keep up.
+With all the new recipes at your fingertips, you might need to pick up some more well liquor to keep up (and avoid the 86 meaning).

 Craft cocktails and innovation go hand-in-hand, and nobody knows that more than New York City's famed Death & Co. bar.
 Using their extensive knowledge and experimentation, authors David Kaplan and Nick Fauchald have collected more than 500 of the bar’s most innovative and sought-after cocktails.
 This book includes guidance on buying and using spirits, step-by-step bartending techniques like how to upsell, beautiful photography, infographics, and more.
 It may one day be considered a definitive guide to cocktails as the market continues to shift away from the classics.